astronomer/astronomer/docs/testing.md

 This test for tools needed for both user and admin tasks.

-__2.__ Am I ready to install Kubernetes?
+__2. Am I ready to install Kubernetes?__

-You will need to use the flag that coorisponds to the cloud provider.
+You will need to use the flag that cooresponds to the cloud provider.

 ```shell
 # AWS